agisrh/Flutter-Weather-App-UI/README.md

 # weather_app

-A new Flutter project.
+Change your api key on lib/core/config/env.dart

 ## Getting Started

 This project is a starting point for a Flutter application.

-Change your api key on lib/core/config/env.dart

 A few resources to get you started if this is your first Flutter project: